Net-Base REST API

 Next step

-- REST, data access, portals and rollout are not deferred as afterthoughts.
+• REST, data access, portals and rollout are not deferred to a later stage as secondary consequences.

-- You can determine early which path is economically and operationally viable.
+• You can see early on which path is economically and operationally viable.